 What is an insider threat?
 Insider threats are users with legitimate access to company assets who use that access, whether maliciously or unintentionally, to cause harm to the business.
-Insider threats aren’t necessarily current employees, they can also be former employees, contractors or partners who have access to an organization’s systems or data.
+Insider threats aren’t necessarily current employees.
+They can also be former employees, contractors or partners who have access to an organization’s systems or sensitive information.

-With insider threats representing the primary vector for 60 percent of data breaches, organizations need to scrutinize the threats walking through their door every day with as much rigor as they show when securing the perimeter from external attackers.
+With 40% of insider incidents involving an employee with privileged access to company assets, organizations need to scrutinize the threats walking through their door every day with as much rigor as they show when securing the perimeter from external attackers.

 In a 2019 SANS report on advanced threats, security practitioners identified major gaps in insider threat defense driven by a lack of visibility into a baseline of normal user behavior as well as the management of privileged user accounts, which represent a more attractive target for cases of phishing or credential compromise.

-Detecting insider threats is no easy task for security teams.
-The insider already has legitimate access to the organization’s information and assets and distinguishing between a user’s normal activity and potentially malicious activity is a challenge.
+Insider threat detection is no easy task for security teams.
+The insider already has legitimate access to the organization’s information and assets and distinguishing between a user’s normal activity and potentially anomalous activity is a challenge.
 Insiders typically know where the sensitive data lives within the organization and often have elevated levels of access.

 As a result, a data breach caused by an insider is significantly more costly for organizations than one caused by an external attacker.
-In the Ponemon Institute’s 2018 Cost of Insider Threats study, researchers observed that the average annual cost of an insider threat was $8.76 million, while the average cost of a data breach over the same period was $3.86 million.
+In the Ponemon Institute’s 2020 Cost of Insider Threats study, researchers observed that the global average cost of an insider threat was $11.45 million, while the average cost of a data breach over the same period was $3.86 million.

 4 Types of Insider Threats